-Did you make these healthy breakfast cookies?
-Please let me know what you think!
-Leave a comment below, give me a star rating, and/or share a photo on Instagram and mention @CleanPlateMama!
+If you make this recipe, please let me know what you think!
+I would so appreciate you leaving a star rating and/or comment below.
+And don't forget to share a photo on Instagram or Facebook and mention @CleanPlateMama!

-Healthy Breakfast Cookies
+Healthy Oatmeal Breakfast Cookies

 - 1 cup almond flour

-- 1/2 cup flaxseed meal or ground flaxseed
+- ½ cup flaxseed meal (ground flaxseeds)

-- 2 ripe bananas, mashed
+- 2 ripe bananas, mashed (see notes)

-- 1/4 cup coconut oil melted
+- ¼ cup coconut oil, melted

-- 2 eggs
+- 2 eggs (room temp)

-- 1 tsp vanilla
+- 1 tsp. pure vanilla extract

-- 1/4 cup chocolate chips
+- ⅓ cup chocolate chips

-- Preheat oven to 350 and line a baking sheet with parchment paper.
+- Preheat oven to 350.
+Line a baking sheet with parchment paper and set aside.